What are your gender pronouns?

 Where are you from?

-I’m ethnically Vietnamese, but I was born in Maryland and spent all of my childhood there until 2008 when I left for college.
-College and medical school brought me to New Jersey, and then medical residency took me to the Pacific Northwest, but the East coast will always be home.
+I’m ethnically Vietnamese, but I was born on the East Coast and spent all of my life there until medical residency took me to the other side of the country, but the East coast will always be home.

 What’s your specialty or area of expertise?